-family request.
-3: 100% ( Dnline

-• E-Team: Initiate Learning

-communication for shift in • E-Team:

-learning modality to face- ication for

-to-face with online option shift in le arning

-to department leaders modality to 100%

-DSL: Initiate online to

-communication for shift in departme ent

-learning modality to face- leaders

-to-face with online option DSL: Initia ate

-to campus leaders commun ication for

-shift in le arning

-Department leaders: modality to online

-Initiate communication for - is leaders

-shift in learning modality to Departm ent

-face-to-face with online leaders: I

-option to staff ication for

-Communications

-department sends out shift in le -

-messages to all stakeholder modality to 100%

-groups, phone and online, online

-about the full district, Commun ications

-feeder pattern, or campus - ent sends

-impacted. out mess ages to all

-stakeholo der

-Campus Action groups, p hone and

-Campus administrators online, al pout the
+- family request. - E-Team: Initiate communication for shift in learning modality to faceto-face with online option to department leaders - DSL: Initiate communication for shift in learning modality to faceto-face with online option to campus leaders - Department leaders: Initiate communication for shift in learning modality to face-to-face with online option to staff - Communications department sends out messages to all stakeholder groups, phone and online, about the full district, feeder pattern, or campus impacted.

+- Campus administrators inform campus staff. - Instructional Staff: Provide instruction in the assigned learning model - Master Schedule Builders and campus staff facilitate review of student and teacher schedules to ensure that all are in correct Instructional Method in Skyward. - Campus administrators facilitate checkout of instructional materials for Online students to be used in a remote location. - Online campus staff work from assigned location. - Principal provides communication with students, parents, and staff with the details of the transition.

+- 3: 100% Online Learning - E-Team: Initiate communication for shift in learning modality to 100% online to department leaders - DSL: Initiate communication for shift in learning modality to online to campus leaders - Department leaders: Initiate communication for shift in learning modality to 100% online - Communications department sends out messages to all stakeholder groups, phone and online, about the full district, feeder pattern, or campus impacted - No change needed in Skyward student and teacher schedules

+- Campus

+administrators

-inform campus staff. full distri ct, feeder
+inform campus

-Instructional Staff: Provide pattern, or campus

-instruction in the assigned impacted l i

-learning model No change ge needed

-Master Schedule Builders in Skywa rd student

-and campus staff facilitate and teac ner
+staff and facilitate

-review of student and schedule s

-teacher schedules to

-ensure that all are in Campus Action

-correct Instructional Campus

-Method in Skyward. administr rators

-Campus administrators inform ca impus

-facilitate checkout of facilitate
+checkout of

+instructional

-instructional materials for checkout
+materials for

+teachers and for

-Online students to be used instructio
+students to be

-in a remote location. materials -

-Online campus staff work teachers

-from assigned location. students

-Principal provides used in a
+used in a remote

-communication with location
+location

-students, parents, and staff onal Staff:

-with the details of the nstruction

-transition. in online
+- Instructional Staff: Provide instruction in online learning model

-model

-model

-External Action PSAC: Convene to review data and provide feedback on pandemic management level Principal provides communication with students, parents, and staff with the details of the transition.
-External Action PSAC: Convene to review data and provide feedback on pandemic management level Parent/Family: Determine family implications for student engagement in online learning (childcare, family schedules, etc.) Transition Time Level 2 (YELLOW) to Level 1 (GREEN) Transition Time Level 3 ( RED ) to Level 2 (YELLOW) District Action E-Team: use appropriate data to determine that a campus, campuses, or district will transition to Level 1 E-Team: Initiate communication for shift in learning modality to Level 1 with department leaders DSL: Initiate communication for shift in learning modality to Level 1 with campus leaders Department leaders: Initiate communication for shift in learning modality to Level 1 with campus leaders Department leaders: Initiate communication for shift in learning modality to Level 1 with staff Communications department sends out messages to all stakeholder groups, phone and online, about the full district, feeder pattern, or campus impacted No change needed in District Action E-Team uses appropriate data to determine that a campus, campuses, or district can transition to Face to Face on campus learning E-Team informs division and department leaders DSL informs impacted campus administrators of plan to transition to Face to Face learning Department leaders inform staff Communications department sends out messages to all
+PSAC: Convene to review data and provide feedback on pandemic management level Principal provides communication with students, parents, and staff with the details of the transition.
+External Action PSAC: Convene to review data and provide feedback on pandemic management level Parent/Family: Determine family implications for student engagement in online learning (childcare, family schedules, etc.) Transition Time Level 2 (YELLOW) to Level 1 (GREEN) Transition Time Level 3 (RED) to Level 2 (YELLOW) District Action E-Team: use appropriate data to determine that a campus, campuses, or district will transition to Level 1 E-Team: Initiate communication for shift in learning modality to Level 1 with department leaders DSL: Initiate communication for shift in learning modality to Level 1 with campus leaders Department leaders: Initiate communication for shift in learning modality to Level 1 with staff Communications department sends out messages to all stakeholder groups, phone and online, about the full district, feeder pattern, or campus impacted No change needed in E-Team uses appropriate data to determine that a campus, campuses, or district can transition to Face to Face on campus learning E-Team informs division and department leaders DSL informs impacted campus administrators of plan to transition to Face to Face learning Department leaders inform staff Communications department sends out messages to all